 GEO106 World Regional Geography

 Examines the human, cultural, and environmental geographic issues that shape the world's regions.
 Includes information on spatial patterns of economic development, natural resource uses, international trade, population and migration, transportation, and cultural landscapes.
 Analyzes each region as part of the larger global community, with a specific emphasis on current issues and trends.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
-(For detailed information, see the Course Content and Outcome Guide ).
+(For detailed information, see the Course Content and Outcome Guide.)

 - Students with Disabilities:

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities taking Web based classes please visit the Disability Services website.